zarusz/SlimMessageBus/docs/intro.md

 The static `MessageBus.Current` was introduced to obtain the `IMessageBus` from the current context.
 The bus will typically be a singleton `IMessageBus`.
 However, the consumer instances will be obtained from the current DI scope (tied with the current web request or message scope when in a message handling scope).

 This allows to easily look up the `IMessageBus` instance in the domain model layer methods when doing Domain-Driven Design and specifically to implement domain events.
-This pattern allows to externalize infrastructure concerns (domain layer sends domain events when anything changes on the domain that would require communication to other layers or external systems).
+This pattern allows externalizing infrastructure concerns (domain layer sends domain events when anything changes on the domain that would require communication to other layers or external systems).

 For ASP.NET Core application, in the `Startup.cs` configure the accessor like this: